 - Finally, is it the best option to have a company vehicle?
 Would it be better for you to rent or even outsource the job you do with the vehicle?

-Understanding what variable expenses are and knowing how to reduce them is key to achieve the sustainability and growth of your business.
+Understanding what variable expenses are and knowing how to reduce them is critical to achieving the sustainability and growth of your business.
 And remember: don’t neglect your variable expenses once your sales grow.

-Let me finish with an insightful piece of advice: now that you have an idea of the complexity of variable expenses and the possible need for financing to try to reduce them, I invite you to contact our financial advisors.
-In Camino Financial we are loyal to our motto “No Business Left Behind”.
+Let me finish with an insightful piece of advice: now that you have an idea of the complexity of variable expenses and the possible need for financing to try to reduce them, I invite you to subscribe to our newsletter.
+In Camino Financial, we are loyal to our motto “No Business Left Behind”.
 You can count on our knowledge and experience to help you grow your business.

 I look forward to continuing to add value to your business from my entrepreneurial and consulting experience!